openebs/website/docs/main/user-guides/replicated-storage-user-guide/replicated-pv-mayastor/advanced-operations/kubectl-plugin.md

  - Plugin
  - Kubectl Plugin
  - Mayastor Kubectl Plugin
- - Replicated Storage kubectl plugin
+ - Replicated PV Mayastor kubectl plugin
-description: This guide will help you to view and manage Replicated Storage resources such as nodes, pools, and volumes.
+description: This guide will help you to view and manage Replicated PV Mayastor resources such as nodes, pools, and volumes.
 ---
 # Kubectl Plugin

-The **Mayastor kubectl plugin** can be used to view and manage Replicated Storage (a.k.a Replicated Engine or Mayastor) resources such as nodes, pools and volumes.
+The **Mayastor kubectl plugin** can be used to view and manage Replicated PV Mayastor resources such as nodes, pools and volumes.
 It is also used for operations such as scaling the replica count of volumes.

 ## Install kubectl plugin